orgua/shepherd_v2_planning/scratch/vsrc_analysis_v2/README.md

 	- V_Out - output of buck-converter, input of load
 - BAT_OK signal was recorded digitally by the logic pro
 	- BAT_OK is also enable-signal for buck-converter of BQ
+- Capacitor charging / discharge-curve (RC-characteristic)
+  - 1k + capacitor from BQ-Board (de-soldered)
+  - programmable power-source 0V and 5V
+  - Logic Pro 16 to record trigger and voltage over capacitor

-# Changes to the BQ-Eval-Kit
+# Modifications to the BQ-Eval-Kit

 - lowering the VOC of the solar cell -> one cell, not two in series
 - adjust the V_Bat over-voltage limit to ~ 5.25 V (5.5 is the theoretical max)